-In 1990, Colorado voters passed a constitutional amendment allowing bets of up to \$5 on slot machines, blackjack, and poker only in Black Hawk, Central City, and Cripple Creek.
+- In 1990, Colorado voters passed a constitutional amendment allowing bets of up to \$5 on slot machines, blackjack, and poker only in Black Hawk, Central City, and Cripple Creek.
 The limits on casino gambling were expanded in 2008, allowing the games of roulette and craps, bets of up to \$100, and extended casino hours of operation.
-Sports betting was legalized both online and at casinos in 2019.

-Outside of Black Hawk, Central City, and Cripple Creek, Colorado also permits gambling on horse racing, simulcast horse and dog races, the state lottery, and bingos and raffles sponsored by nonprofit organizations.
-Gambling is also legal at the Southern Ute and Ute Mountain Ute tribal casinos.
+Sports betting was legalized both online and at casinos in 2019. - Outside of Black Hawk, Central City, and Cripple Creek, Colorado also permits gambling on horse racing, simulcast horse and dog races, the state lottery, and bingos and raffles sponsored by nonprofit organizations.
+These types of gambling will not be impacted by this measure. - 28 Gambling is also legal at the Southern Ute and Ute Mountain Ute tribal casinos.

-If new casino bet limits and games are approved, how would additional state tax revenue be spent?
+29 If new casino bet limits and games are approved, how would additional state tax 30 revenue be spent?

-Under current law, casinos pay taxes on all bets made minus all payouts to players.
-Conditional upon voter approval, Amendment ? will likely generate additional casino tax revenue, depending on the bet limits and games that are approved.

-After casino regulation expenses are paid, any additional tax revenue will be distributed, along with existing tax revenue, in the manner required under current law:

-- 78 percent will go to community colleges; - 12 percent will go to Gilpin and Teller Counties; and - 10 percent will go to the cities of Black Hawk, Central City, and Cripple Creek.
+- Under current law, casinos pay taxes on all bets made minus all payouts to players.
+Conditional upon voter approval, Amendment ? will likely generate additional casino tax revenue, depending on the bet limits and games that are approved. - After casino regulation expenses are paid, any additional tax revenue will be distributed, along with existing tax revenue, in the manner required under current law: - 78 percent will go to community colleges: - 12 percent will go to Gilpin and Teller Counties; and - 10 percent will go to the cities of Black Hawk, Central City, and Cripple Creek.

-How does Amendment? change the way community colleges spend gaming tax revenue?
+1 How does Amendment? change the way community colleges spend gaming tax revenue?

-This measure expands the way community college funding from gaming can be spent to include student retention and completion programs.
+This measure expands the way community college funding from gaming can be spent to include programs and services that promote student retention and degree completion programs.
 Currently, community colleges are allowed to spend gaming tax revenue on financial aid, classroom instruction, and workforce development programs.